 Chemical reactions taking place in outer space can now be more easily studied on Earth.
 An international team of researchers from the University of Aarhus in Denmark and the Max Planck Institute for Nuclear Physics in Heidelberg, discovered an efficient and versatile way of braking the rotation of molecular ions.
 The spinning speed of these ions is related to a rotational temperature.
 Using an extremely tenuous, cooled gas, the researchers have lowered this temperature to about -265 °C. From this record-low value, the researchers could vary the temperature up to -210 °C in a controlled manner.
 Exact control of the rotation of molecules is not only of importance for studying astrochemical processes, but could also be exploited to shed more light on the quantum mechanical aspects of photosynthesis or to use molecular ions for quantum information technology.

 Cold does not equal cold for physicists.
 This is because in physics, there is a different temperature associated with each type of motion that a particle can have.
-How fast move through space determines the translational temperature, which comes closest to our everyday notion of temperature.
+How fast molecules move through space determines the translational temperature, which comes closest to our everyday notion of temperature.

 However, there is also a temperature for the internal vibrations of a molecule, as well as for the rotational motion around their own axes.
 Similar to a stationary car with its engine running, the internal rotation (the engine, in this case) does not translate into motion before the clutch is released.
 In the case of molecules, the many microscopic collisions between the particles which constitute gases, fluids, and solids couple the various forms of motion with each other.